i1Cps/boids/README.md

 ### Performance

 To enhance the performance of this simulation, I use a [quad-tree](https://en.wikipedia.org/wiki/Quadtree) data structure.
 Quad-trees facilitate efficient spatial partitioning of the Boids within the 3D world by recursively dividing the simulation space into smaller quadrants, with each quadrant containing a subset of Boids.
 This partitioning significantly improves the computational efficiency of the simulation, allowing it to run smoothly even when dealing with a large number of Boids.
-It helps each Boid effectively search for nearby Boids and apply the three principles in O(nlogn) time, contributing to the overall realism and smoothness of the flocking behaviour.
+It helps each Boid effectively search for nearby Boids and apply the three principles in O(logn) time, meaning the simulation runs in O(nlogn) where n is the number of boids, contributing to the overall realism and smoothness of the flocking behaviour.

 ### Website